mobilepadawan/winemmerce/readme.md

 ## /varietal/:id
 You can call the endpoint /varietal passing a parameter to get the kind of grape you want: Chardonnay, Malbec, Cabernet, Torrontes, etcetera.
 You don't need to specify a combined name for the varietal.
 IE: if you pass the Cabernet parameter and the list of wines have cabernet sauvignon and cabernet franc, you will get both of them.
 If you want only Franc, specify just 'Franc' in the parameter.

 ```js
 http://localhost:PORT/varietal/Malbec
 /* You will get the complete list of Malbec grape wines. */
 ```

-## /all
-Calling the /all endpoint you will get the complete information about the wines available.

 ## Bubbles
 The Spumant of bubble wines do not have its own category.
 They are grouped by the type of grape and you will get in the complete list of its category.